kevinpt/syntrax/doc/index.rst

 Hyperlinked SVG
 ---------------

-SVG images can have hyperlinked bubble text.
+SVG images can have hyperlinked node text.
 This is implemented by adding a ``url_map`` dictionary after the diagram specification.
-The keys of the dictionary are the text identifying the bubble and their values are the URL for the link.
-The text key should not include any leading "/" character for the box bubbles.
+The keys of the dictionary are the text identifying the node and their values are the URL for the link.
+The text key should not include any leading "/" character for the box nodes.

 .. code-block:: python